Sign In

 • Stay focused on the makeup artists and observe how they conduct themselves.
 They may appear cool and relaxed, but they are watching everything that is going on.
 While you are working don’t get into a conversation and forget why you are there.
 Always stay in the MUA's eye line, you may be needed to go and fetch something from base.

-• Onset interns are often there to observe, so do just that, don’t start texting or taking pictures on your phone, it will not send out a good message.
+• On set trainees are often there to observe, so do just that, don’t start texting or taking pictures on your phone, it will not send out a good message.

 • Be prepared.
 If you are placed on set, for whatever reason, be prepared.
 That can mean taking your kit, you are after all part of the makeup department.